ricardofcardoso/buff-inventory-loader/README.md

 # buff-inventory-loader
-App to fetch all inventory items from BUFF163 and save them into a MongoDB collection
+App to fetch (every 5 min) all inventory items from BUFF163 and save them into a MongoDB collection

 ## Setup
 Build the image: